Biography of Lando Norris

 Norris impressed on his first qualifying outing, reaching Q3 in Australia to start his debut race from eighth.
-The McLaren dropped to 12th on the Sunday, but the signs were promising.
-At Bahrain, Norris' first points finish was to come with a sixth-place finish with 10 further top 10's to follow - including three in a row to close out the season.
+The McLaren dropped to 12th on Sunday, but the signs were promising.
+At Bahrain, Norris' netted his first points finish with sixth, with 10 further top 10s to follow - including three in a row to close out the season.

-The British driver would finish the season in 11th in the standings, with his true performance overshadowed by a spate of retirements caused by unreliability and accidents.
+The British driver finished the season 11th in the standings, with his true performance overshadowed by a spate of retirements caused by unreliability and accidents.
 The most notable was when he was running in fifth before a power unit failure on the final lap dropped him out of the points.

-Whilst his points situation was far weaker than team-mate Sainz, Norris out-qualified the Spaniard 11-10 across his rookie year.
+While his point situation was far weaker than teammate Sainz, Norris outqualified the Spaniard 11-10 across his rookie year.

-2020 proved a challenging follow-up season for Norris as his momentum was hampered by the postponement of the first portion of the season due to Covid-19.
+2020 proved to be a challenging follow-up season for Norris, as his momentum was hampered by the postponement of the first portion of the season due to COVID-19.

-At the rearranged season-opener in Austria, Norris was sublime, fighting his way through the top 10 in the latter stages in the race to claim fourth position.
-However, Lewis Hamilton was handed a five-second penalty for causing a collision with Alex Albon and with Norris just over five seconds behind the Mercedes he had no other option than to push.
+At the rearranged season opener in Austria, Norris was sublime, fighting his way through the top 10 in the latter stages of the race to claim fourth.
+However, Lewis Hamilton was handed a five-second penalty for causing a collision with Alex Albon, and with Norris just over five seconds behind the Mercedes, he had no other option than to push.

-The fastest lap of the race on the final lap was enough to earn Norris his first-ever F1 podium finish, becoming the third-youngest driver to do so in the sport.
+The fastest lap of the race on the final lap was enough to earn Norris his first F1 podium finish, becoming the third-youngest driver to do so in the sport.

-A further 12 points finishes, including two fourth-places, were enough for Norris to finish ninth in the standings, but importantly his partnership with Sainz earned McLaren third in the constructors' table - the best result for the team since 2012.
+A further 12 points finishes, including two fourth-places, were enough for Norris to claim ninth in the standings, but importantly, his partnership with Sainz earned McLaren third in the constructors' table - the best result for the team since 2012.